Certificate III in Animal Care Services

 Before being accepted into this course applicants must:

-• Attend an induction, face to face, via Zoom/Teams or phone.
+- Attend an induction (face to face, via teams or phone).

-• These requirements ensure that students possess the necessary background to succeed in the course and fully engage with the curriculum.
-Please note the above requirements do not apply to the Pet Grooming Specialisation.
+These requirements ensure that students possess the necessary background to succeed in the course and fully engage with the curriculum.

 Student resources